Please feel free to contact me, anytime, for questions or comments.

 |

 The bloom of a Hibiscus is very delicate and beautiful, no matter what color.
 I prefer the 'peach' tone and decided to recreate the same feeling, with a sage green leaves and a sparkling, curly tendril.
-The fringe is complete with swarovski crystals and a
+I loomed, 18 Delica beads wide, 11/0 beads with a 'South Western' style.
+Each petal of the Hibiscus is also loomed in tones of peach 11/0 Delicas.
+The stemin is topaz glass, stacked on wire.
+For the fringe, I thought the natural feel of 8mm 'rose jasper' stones would bring both colors, peach and sage, together perfectly.

 malachite/coral round stone.